osu-particle-astrophysics/GENETIS_PUEO/README.md

    Default is 20

    #Select energy (just enter the exponent) or (30) for baseline ES&S (1) for E^-1 (2) for E^-2 (3) for E^-3 (4) for E^-4 (5) for ES&S flux with cosmological constant (6) for neutrino GZK flux from Iron nuclei (16-22)not using spectrum but just for a single energy (101-114)use all kinds of theoretical flux models

+   Note: Input and output are the only required parameters to run icemc (others take their value from the input config file)

 ## Outputs:
    Running ./icemc outputs veff+runNumber+.txt